JamesAlexanderHill/react-firebase-boilerplate/README.md

-# React Firebase Boilerplate
+# React Google Auth Boilerplate
-A boilerplate ReactJS application (create-react-app) with an ExpressJS server and Firebase authentication.
+A boilerplate ReactJS application (create-react-app) with an ExpressJS server and Google login using Google Identity.

 ## Development
 `npm run watch`